Asian water monitor: Description

-In captivity, Asian water monitors' life expectancy has been determined to be anywhere between 11–25 years depending on conditions, in the wild it is considerably shorter.
+In captivity, Asian water monitors' life expectancy has been determined to be anywhere between 11 and 25 years depending on conditions, in the wild it is considerably shorter.

+The teeth are compressed, serrated (though irregularly) and recurved.
+Up to two replacement teeth lie behind each tooth position at a given time, and teeth are replaced every 59 days.

 Distribution and habitat

-The Asian water monitor is widely distributed from India, Bangladesh, Sri Lanka, Myanmar and Thailand, Cambodia, Laos, Vietnam, the Chinese Guangxi and Hainan provinces, Malaysia, Singapore to the Sunda islands Sumatra, Java, Bali, Borneo and Sulawesi.
+The Asian water monitor is widely distributed from India, Bangladesh, Sri Lanka, Myanmar and Thailand excluding the north and northeastern parts., Cambodia, Laos, Vietnam, the Chinese Guangxi and Hainan provinces, Malaysia, Singapore to the Sunda islands Sumatra, Java, Bali, Borneo and Sulawesi.
 It inhabits primarily lowland freshwater and brackish wetlands.
 It has been recorded up to an elevation of 1800 m.

 The Asian water monitor is semiaquatic and opportunistic; it inhabits a variety of natural habitats though predominantly resides in primary forests and mangrove swamps.
-It has been noted that it is not deterred from living in areas of human disturbance.
+It has been noted that it is not deterred from living in areas near human civilization.
 In fact, it has been known to adapt and thrive in agricultural areas as well as cities with canal systems, such as in Sri Lanka, where they are not hunted or persecuted.
 Habitats that are considered to be most important are mangrove vegetation, swamps, wetlands, and elevations below 1000 m.
 It does not thrive in habitats with extensive loss of natural vegetation and aquatic resources.
+It prefers cool areas in a habitat compared to other large lizards.

+A population of these monitors have become established as an invasive population in the southeastern parts of the USA.